There is no doubt that cycling has gained popularity in the past 5 years as more and more people are getting on the bike.

 30. Watch Out for Parked Cars

-Passing parked cars is where dooring happens.
+Passing parked cars are where dooring happens.
 The person in the car doesn’t look properly and opens the door in your path.

-It’s a very common occurrence in towns and cities across the world.
+It’s a widespread occurrence in towns and cities across the world.
 If you’re riding beside parked cars, slow down and look through their rear windows to see if anyone is in the car or planning to open the door.

 31. Look and Look Again Before Entering Roundabouts

-Roundabouts are another tricky situations for cyclists.
+Roundabouts are another tricky situation for cyclists.
 Always slow down and prepare to stop when approaching roundabouts.

-Treat them as a junction and give yourself the space and time to assess and process.
+Treat them as a junction and give yourself space and time to assess and process.